pbzona/color-maker/README.md

 The `multiple_ramps` flag uses a boolean value to determine whether or not a user may create additional color ramps.
 This flag controls whether the "add" button is clickable as well as its message - basic users will see that it is a beta feature only available to pro users.
 Code implementation can be found [here](https://github.com/pbzona/color-maker/blob/main/src/components/ColorMakerList.js#L26-27).

 Once I had a few features added, my imaginary marketing team suggested a total branding overhaul!!!
 We wanted to change the brand color from black to red, but didn't want to startle all of our users at once.
-The `red_header_background` flag allowed me to roll out the change incrementally, starting with 25% of users.
+The `red_header_background` flag allowed me to roll out the change to 25% of users, so we can gather feedback and decide whether to proceed.
 Implementation is [here](https://github.com/pbzona/color-maker/blob/main/src/components/Header.js#L39).

 ## Demo